 There’s an art and science in medicine, I’ve been told.
 If one could type symptoms into the Google bar and spit out a diagnosis, would medical doctors be required?
-There’s a certain experience, constant exposure, tangential thought life that surrounds the work and diagnosis in medicine that isn’t captured in the Google bar.
+There’s a certain experience and constant exposure that surrounds the assessment and diagnoses in medicine that can’t be captured in the Google bar.

-At least once a week, I participate in this conversation:
+At least once a week, I participate in this conversation with a random stranger: